reymon359/my_blog/content/blog/visiting-dolomites.es.md

 Cuando llegamos a Trento nos dirigimos al hotel el cual estaba a unos 10 minutos en coche del centro, en la ladera de una montaña.

-## Our Route

-### First
-OUR ROUTE
-FIRST DAY: TRENTO
-We leave Alicante about 11:00 in the morning and arrive in Milan (Malpensa Airport) about 13:00.
-Upon arrival we picked up the car that we had previously rented to move during the trip.
-Although most of the towns and cities are well connected by train and bus, we decided to rent a car for having the option to visit places where the buses did not arrive and for the freedom that it entails.

-We rented the car at Autoeurope, a website that I had previously used and that had given me good results.
-Basically it is a price comparison and car rental companies in which after selecting the days and the point of collection and return shows you a table with the different car models, prices and valuations of each company.
-In our case we rent a Golf for 5 days for about 120 euros.

-Once with the car we headed towards Trento on the highway.
-If you plan to drive in Italy you should know that the speed limits are:

-130 km / h on the highways.
-110 km / h on the main roads.
-90 km / h on secondary roads
-50 km / h in urban areas.
-When we arrived in Trento we headed to the hotel which was about 10 minutes by car from the center, on the side of a mountain.

 {{< fancybox path="https://lh3.googleusercontent.com/" file="GfCStMFqiSzUrJJkpOyH-QXdAmhJ3LepM53RBuIjwUJv_sHTUOu2QPz80d9Cnk4vqzeHkpLBaUfqwhRYCvp54eE9-0asQtZHc2vIJNyrOhIUGojSrZ-SujZkIJwObwGRL7E9ZKNE2ix0xSpRuQ9QpzPga66oEmOKkMPqJmEO2gI3oPZF1cmK-120RELmL2V3oM98-uMT0IGo-kMIgSzZSjHJAqc8YSeOOKX83Lat62rHNLNTA2ogEDg4iaoqIWmOBgVJjv9uLxh8zpm0nutV-oBg2I7LRljSz6vx_JOaK4MJuK3rBcGufqWdsxojLctaozY8SCOZ9H8IZ13THoLhrarfEXz29dZF8_4CTH6ndstvpkuR1SGUxza87Lr70EA6K0z1_w3nFX7ggbOoVvmO3BS-dgY0L2-vUSCtNRYupP-qUAv-HsCPpC9c8my6rFz7wCcz4iw74spti5lRyZMo-XimxusbQK0uoekC5ralTDCmMrfYePtURzUMAcA4yf07FVKWF-qmEMyR3qWMF4KSnxpnqc9iXXhzEO_vpdchtaTQuwl-cqGHEWT6HUTPQvRh46ZsIj8KPvIoD5GeB9dZL-kP5V4nP8VX2vmKsQHfVt5b0-IDVp_A7UaH6f440qdwegeuGfaeDMhJhfd_vSrkHEGfbcvp1khohYxgEhyV2o0penedNWIWEJU=w1921-h695-no" caption="Vistas desde la habitación" gallery="Galería Dolomitas" >}}

 Después de dejar las maletas bajamos al centro de Trento y aparcamos en uno de los **muchos parkings públicos** (gratuitos a partir de las 8) y nos dimos una vuelta.